ibmresilient/resilient-community-apps/fn_rest_api/README.md

 # 2. file bundled as request body:
 #
-#   This methodology sends the file the binary data of the file as REST request body.
+#   This methodology sends the binary data of the file as REST request body.
 Certain endpoints require
 #   files to be sent in this format.
 Although most endpoints tend to use multipart/form-data.
 Default: False

 # Uncomment the following line to send file as REST request body